 In other words, no special treatment for mothers by the courts if they’re the primary source of conflict.

-And what do you know?
 This is supported by other research that shows continued conflict after divorce is one of the biggest factors in determining which children of divorce will develop emotional, social, academic and substance abuse problems (Stahl, 2000).
 Therefore, it’s the high-conflict parent who poses the biggest threat to a child’s emotional, physical, academic and psychological well-being and not the low-conflict parent who is typically the victim of the high-conflict parent along with the children.

 What about the other one-third of respondents?

-The remaining 35% are the mommy-biased and, I would argue, probably the high-conflict people and/or abusive personality-disordered individuals who are often at the heart of ugly custody disputes.
+The remaining 35% are mother-biased and, I would argue, probably the high-conflict people and/or abusive personality-disordered individuals who are often at the heart of ugly custody disputes.
 Either that or they’re just discriminatory, biased, sexist gender bigots.
 They favor giving more custody time to the mother and reducing the amount of time children spend with their fathers in all cases.
 I’ve come to believe that high-conflict people/abusive personality disordered individuals make up about 20% to 30% of the population.
 Could there be a correlation?

 If the general public favors equal parenting in low-conflict and high-conflict cases in which the conflict is mutual and recommends decreasing parenting time of high-conflict parents in non-mutual conflict cases, why do mothers receive primary custody 68-88% of the time, fathers receive primary custody 8-14%, and equal residential custody is awarded in only 2-6% of the cases?